 Table of Contents

-Can you go to Canada with a DUI?
-More often than you might imagine, this is a question.
+Can you go to Canada with a DUI? or try to enter Canada more often than you might imagine, this is a question.
 Having a conviction for DUI (driving under the influence) can create significant concerns, especially when planning to travel internationally.
 In this article, we’ll uncover the shocking truth and exciting updates about whether you can enter Canada with a DUI.

 Why is DUI Considered a Serious Crime in Canada?